TheThingsIndustries/generic-node-docs/doc/content/sensor-edition/beta-welcome/_index.md

 The {{% gnse %}} is a unique device for multiple reasons:
 - It is a functional device that can be used for many LoRaWAN applications
-- It is a production ready device that incorporates ST new STM32WL SOC
+- It is a production-ready device that incorporates STMicroelectronics' new STM32WL SOC
 - It is a reference design hardware
 - It has a source available firmware

-## A developers Beta rollout
+## Developer's Beta Rollout

 The {{% gnse %}} is currently in Beta phase.

 This means a number of things:
 1. You are one of the few people who can actually experience the device hardware and firmware
-2. You can actually contribute to the development of the device
+2. You can contribute to the development of the device

 So, as part of this Beta phase we expect you to:
 - Be able to flash, debug and interact with the device
 - Be able to connect external serial loggers, debuggers and sensors
 - Contribute to the development of the device by raising issues
-- Develope and tryout different applications
+- Develop and try different applications

 And you can expect us to:
 - Prioritize any issue that you face
-- Your feedback will be analyzed and deeply considered
+- Analyze and incorporate your feedback

 ## Where to start?